ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 |  | | |
 | `( ACTION_1 )` | Grouping of expressions (subexpression) | `a=$(( (4 + 5) * 2 ))`|

-Bash performs all operations in order of their priorities.
+Bash performs all operations of the arithmetic expression in order of their priorities.
 The operations with a higher priority come first.

 Table 3-18 shows the priority of operations.

 {caption: "Table 3-18.
-Priority of operations in arithmetic expressions", width: "100%"}
+Priority of operations of the arithmetic expression", width: "100%"}
 | Priority | Operation | Description |
 | --- | --- | --- |
 | 1 | `( ACTION_1 )` | Grouping of expressions |